keptn/lifecycle-toolkit/docs/docs/guides/evaluations.md

 the deployment is kept in a pending state until the evaluation passes with a successful result.

-Evaluation can be defined at:
+Evaluations can be defined at:

-- KeptnApp level, so befor or after the entire ensamble of workloads that make your application is deployed.
+- `KeptnApp` level, so before or after the deployment of the entire ensemble of workloads that makes your application.
-- Workload level, so before or after a single deployment/stateful-set/daemon-set is deployed
+- `KeptnWorkload` level, so before or after a single deployment/stateful-set/daemon-set is deployed

 Use the
 [Analysis](slo.md)